 Throughout his 20 years of experience, Bryan has learned a lot about the conditions that foster success for himself and as a mentor.
 His advice for people starting banking careers includes having fun at work and seeking what you need to do your job well, two important belief statements embraced at First Business Bank.

 “Surround yourself with people you enjoy working with and work to have fun in the work you do,” he said.
 “Ask for what you’re looking for and be your own greatest advocate.
 Develop a plan and be prepared to do what is necessary to accomplish that plan.
 And never let your philosophy be ‘the end justifies the means.’ ”

-Outside of his career, Bryan enjoys vacationing with his wife and children to warm weather destinations, ski resorts, and U.S. National Parks.
+Outside of helping clients achieve their goals, Bryan enjoys vacationing with his wife and children to warm weather destinations, ski resorts, and U.S. National Parks.
 They have visited 53 of the 63 National Parks and hope to visit and hike the rest of them before their oldest graduates from college.